Pranali9922/Dunkin-Landing-Page/README.md

 3. **Customize**: Feel free to customize the content, colors, and styles to match your brand or project.

-### License:

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute the code for your own projects.

 ### Let's Connect:

 If you have any questions, feedback, or just want to say hi, feel free to reach out.
 We'd love to hear from you! 😊